bolderflight/invensense-imu/README.md

 #include "mpu9250.h"
 ```

-Example Arduino executables, using I2C and SPI communication, are located at *examples/arduino/i2c_example/i2c_example.ino* and *examples/arduino/spi_example/spi_example.ino.
+Example Arduino executables are located in: *examples/arduino/*, see the Examples list for a complete listing and description.
 Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other Arduino devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *mpu9250*.
 The header is added as: